tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 making separate synchronous queries on different threads, one per query.

-The algorithm for acting upon received answers depends on if the client send out queries for SVCB RRs.
+The algorithm for acting upon received answers depends on whether the client sent out queries for SVCB RRs.

 If the client did not request SVCB RRs: